Akashic Re:cords

+Gameplay

 In the game, the player takes the role of a male "Creator" who fights with his partners in battle.
-Akashic Re:cords features a Turn-Based system, and allows player to summon devils, each with a "genre": "Light Novel", "Otome", "SF", "Horror", "Mystery", and "Fantasy", to fight against monsters or fellow players in a real time match.
+Akashic Re:cords features a Turn-Based system, and allows player to summon devils, each with a "genre": "Light Novel", "Otome", "SF", "Horror", "Mystery", and "Fantasy", to fight against monsters or fellow players in a real-time match.
 It also features an array of summons illustrated by various artists.

 Development

 A teaser site was first opened in August 2016 by Square Enix, and it was later revealed to be a collaboration project with Kadokawa Games.
 The staff includes Nakaharu as character designer, Shunsaku Yano as the writer, and Ryo Mizuno.
 The group band The Oral Cigarettes perform the game's theme tune entitled "Catch Me".